 - sudo apt install mysql-server

 mysql-server packages and determine that the MySQL provided package is the newest and best candidate.
 It will then calculate package dependencies and ask you to approve the installation.
-Type
+Write

 ENTER.
 The software will install.

 MySQL should be installed and running now.
-Let’s check using
+Check by using

 - sudo systemctl status mysql

 Active: active (running) line means MySQL is installed and running.
-Now we’ll make the installation a little more secure.
+In the next step, you’ll make the installation a little more secure.

-MySQL comes with a command we can use to perform a few security-related updates on our new install.
-Let’s run it now:
+MySQL comes with a command to perform a few security-related updates on your new install.
+You can run it now:

 This will ask you for the MySQL root password that you set during installation.
-Type it in and press
+Write it in and press

 ENTER.
-Now we’ll answer a series of yes or no prompts.
-Let’s go through them:
+Now you’ll answer a series of yes or no prompts.
+Let’s review them:

-First, we are asked about the validate password plugin, a plugin that can automatically enforce certain password strength rules for your MySQL users.
+First, you’re asked about the validate password plugin, a plugin that can automatically enforce certain password strength rules for your MySQL users.
 Enabling this is a decision you’ll need to make based on your individual security needs.
-Type
+Write

 ENTER to skip it.
 If enabled, you will also be prompted to choose a level from 0–2 for how strict the password validation will be.
-Choose a number and hit
+Choose a number and press

 ENTER to continue.

 Next you’ll be asked if you want to change the root password.
-Since we just created the password when we installed MySQL, we can safely skip this.
-Hit
+Since you recently created the password when you installed MySQL, you can safely skip this.
+Press

 ENTER to continue without updating the password.